 U.S. blames 'state actors' for manipulating, shocking oil markets

-The United States on Monday accused "state actors" for manipulating global oil markets, saying their actions contributed to a big drop in oil prices but adding that American energy suppliers were well placed to withstand the volatility.
+The United States on Monday accused "state actors" of trying to manipulate global oil markets, saying their actions contributed to a big drop in oil prices and adding that American energy suppliers were well placed to withstand the volatility.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)